-Correct as of 15/03/2021.
-We will update this with further information as soon as possible.
+Correct as of 29/11/2021.
 Please get in touch with us at email@example.com for further help.

-There are several vaccines for COVID-19 in development, three of which has been approved for use in the UK so far; the Pfzier-BioNTech vaccine, the Oxford-AstraZeneca vaccine and the Moderna vaccine.
+There are several vaccines for COVID-19, three of which has been approved for use in the UK so far; the Pfizer-BioNTech vaccine, the Oxford-AstraZeneca vaccine and the Moderna vaccine.
 This is positive news in the fight against COVID-19, but we understand that those affected by blood cancer may still have concerns or questions.
 This blog will help answer some of those.

 Note: the Moderna vaccine has begun to be used in the UK.
 This information applies to all vaccines, unless otherwise stated.